nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 If a stage does not have a C++ implementation, Morpheus will fall back to the Python implementation without any additional configuration and operate in a hybrid execution mode.

 In addition to C++ accelerated stage implementations, Morpheus also provides a C++ implementation for message primitives.
-When C++ execution is enabled, constructing one of the Python message classes defined in the `morpheus.pipeline.messages` module will return a Python object with bindings to the underlying C++ implementation.
+When C++ execution is enabled, constructing one of the Python message classes defined in the `morpheus.messages` package will return a Python object with bindings to the underlying C++ implementation.

 Since we are defining our pipelines in Python, it becomes the responsibility of the Python implementation to build a C++ accelerated node.
 This happens in the `_build_source` and `_build_single` methods.
 Ultimately it is the decision of a Python stage to build a Python node or a C++ node.
 It is perfectly acceptable to build a Python node when `morpheus.config.CppConfig.get_should_use_cpp()` is configured to `True`.
 It is not acceptable, however, to build a C++ node when `morpheus.config.CppConfig.get_should_use_cpp() == False`.
 The reason is the C++ implementations of Morpheus' messages can be consumed by Python and C++ stage implementations alike.
-However when `morpheus.config.CppConfig.get_should_use_cpp() == False`, the Python implementations will be used which cannot be consumed by the C++ implementations of stages.
+However when `morpheus.config.CppConfig.get_should_use_cpp() == False`, the Python implementations of messages will be used which cannot be consumed by the C++ implementations of stages.

 Python stages which have a C++ implementation must advertise this functionality by implementing the `supports_cpp_node` [classmethod](https://docs.python.org/3.8/library/functions.html?highlight=classmethod#classmethod):